rrDumpTruck/Obsidian.Vault/Player Character Info.md

 <span style="color:#ffc000">Has Ties</span> to the Family in <span style="color:#ffc000">Opportunity</span>.
 	Kobold who originally lived in The Profligate city during its collapse.
-	While stealing he was caught by Mavakos, a member of The Family's fencing
+	While stealing he was caught by Mavakos, a member of The Family's secret fencing guild.
+He tested him with a few contracts and then a large one, after it's completion he gave her The Pocket Watch.
 <span style="color:#ffc000">"More info needed, seems like filler."</span>